jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture/lesson-20-fatigue-general-concepts.md

    3. Also includes *#grain-bridging*
       1. Frictional effects (#dissipative but into the crack tip).
 All energy transfer.
       2. #oxides are good examples of extrinsic: does formations of oxides on a reactive metal help to impede or increase #crack-growth?
-         1. _It depends_ on the ductile material.
+         1. _It depends_ on the #ductile material.
-         2. If an already brittle material, no, because it will not yield much anyway.
+         2. If an already #brittle material, no, because it will not yield much anyway.
-         3. If a ductile material, it may help impede the #crack-growth.
+         3. If a #ductile material, it may help impede the #crack-growth.
-      3. Anything that impedes the #crack-propagation at the tip, this reduces the crack driving force (can limit the crack tip from opening the material).
+      3. Anything that impedes the #crack-propagation at the tip, this reduces the crack driving force (can limit the #crack-tip from opening the material).
    4. Crack closure:
       1. elastic regime and opening things up
       2. Where is the plastic regime, near the dislocations.
       3. #stress-strain-curve: material goes back with "#back-stress" ( #kinematic-hardening ) if in plastic regime.